This article will teach you about the intensity of workouts and how to manipulate this variable.

 Notice the green line labeled as "Actual" in the key.
 This green line also indicates the IF of your ride in comparison to the IF of the prescribed workout.
 If the green line lays directly atop the course profile (as it does in the screenshot below), that indicates the workout was completed at the prescribed IF.

-How can I change the IF of an individual workout on desktop?
+How to change the IF of an individual workout

 If you like the look of a workout's profile but would like to make it more or less difficult, you are able to do so.
 First, open the workout.
 Then, find the box in the lower left-hand corner of the screen that allows you to adjust the workout's intensity (screenshot below.)
 This tool allows you change the IF of the workout while keeping the workout's intervals the same.